 The term sensor informatics refers to methodology, which aims at deriving high-level information from single or multiple sensor measurements streams using advanced computational methods.
 The procedure of using multiple sensor data streams jointly is also called data fusion.
 For the computations, sensor informatics uses adaptive signal processing methods, machine learning, and statistical methods together with mathematical models of the physical phenomena.
 The used methods include Kalman filters, particle filters, Markov chain Monte Carlo (MCMC), Bayesian analysis, kernel methods, and non-linear classifiers among others.

 An important application of the methodology is in medical technology where the aim is to measure the human health and body function using different kinds of biosensors.
 These biosensors include brain-imaging systems such as MEG, EEG, and fMRI; but also heart sensors (e.g., ECG), muscle activity sensors (e.g., EMG), and body movement sensors (e.g., accelerometers, microphones, or radar).
 Our group has developed many advanced methods for biosensor signal processing.
+Currently, our group has expanded medical research in computed tomography (CT) imaging.
+We have a portable CT device in our laboratory and many advanced computational methods have developed.
 In addition to medical applications, this kind of technology can be used, for example, in game controllers, security applications, remote surveillance, and in many other applications still to be invented.

 The popularity of smartphones has created a recent demand for sophisticated data fusion and advanced signal processing methods, as they provide a wide range of motion and environmental sensors together with the computational power to run the methods in real time.
 Our group has developed methods, for example, for real-time tracking of orientation and location of a smartphone using the internal acceleration sensors, gyroscopes, and magnetometers; and for radio-positioning using measurements of the radio signals via RFID, WiFi, Bluetooth, 4G, or GPS.
 The sensors and the computational power of smartphones also enable a wide range of other uses, for example, in health care, gaming, and virtual reality systems among others.